Best Window Air Conditioners In 2022

 The remote control is useful for when you’re feeling lazy, or if your unit is in a hard to reach spot.
 While the temperature screen and lights are useful, they can be a little too bright when you’re trying to sleep if you are sensitive to light.
 However, this device is extraordinarily quiet for the sound-sensitive folks out there.
 You may also be interested in some of these amazing ventless air conditioners, so check them out.

 Lights and screen are too bright

-Our second window AC unit to check out is the MIDEA Window Air Conditioner, which is available as an 8000 BTU option and boasts 3-in-1 functionality to bring you an all-around superb option that’s ideal for a range of needs.
+Our second window AC unit is the MIDEA Window Air Conditioner, which is available as an 8000 BTU option and boasts 3-in-1 functionality to bring you an all-around superb option that’s ideal for a range of needs.

-These modes include air conditioning, dehumidification, and fan-only to find the perfect setting, and you can adjust these using the remote control if you need to.
+The three modes include air conditioning, dehumidification, and fan-only to find the perfect setting, and you can adjust these using the remote control.
 It’s suitable for rooms up to 350 square feet, and installation is easy.
-However, the automatic mode may startle you if you’re not used to it, so switch it on before going to bed, otherwise, you may be awoken before you’re expecting it.
+However, the automatic mode may startle you if you’re not used to it.
 For more quality options like this, check out our guide to the best wall AC units.

 Suitable for 350 sq ft rooms

 The hOmeLabs 8,000 BTU Window Air Conditioner is the perfect way to stay cool without having to take out a bank loan.
 This window-mounted machine is capable of cooling rooms up to 350 square feet, which makes it ideal for large bedrooms, small studio apartments, and even one floor of a modest house.